-In the Eastern Tropical North Atlantic (ETNA) a subsurface low-oxygen zone exists with a pronounced minimum in oxygen at about 400 to 500 m depth.
+In the eastern tropical North Atlantic (ETNA) a subsurface low-oxygen zone exists with a pronounced minimum in oxygen at about 400 to 500 m depth.
 South and east of the Cape Verde Islands the oxygen minimum is strongest and is referred to as an oxygen minimum zone (OMZ).
-This OMZ is hypoxic (oxygen concentrations drop below ~60 to 120 μ mol kg-1;

-e.g. Stramma et al., 2008a) while OMZs in the Eastern Tropical South Pacific and northern 1 Indian Ocean are suboxic (oxygen concentrations below about 4.5-10.0 μmol kg-1; e.g. 2 3 Karstensen et al., 2008; Stramma et al., 2008a).
-Under hypoxic conditions key mobile macro 4 organisms, such as tuna and marlin, are stressed (Stramma et al., 2012) while in suboxic regions dramatically different ecosystems exist and under extreme circumstances nitrate 5 becomes involved in respiration (e.g. Kalvelage et al., 2013).
-A vertical expansion of the 6 7 OMZ and a decrease of OMZ core oxygen concentrations are detected in the tropical Atlantic 8 and Pacific Oceans (Stramma et al., 2008a).
-Since 2009 record low dissolved oxygen values with less than 40 μmol kg-1 were observed in the core of the ETNA OMZ (Stramma et al., 9 2009).
-If such a trend continues the ETNA region might become suboxic in the future.
-10
+This OMZ is hypoxic (oxygen concentrations drop below ~ 60 to $120 \,\mu\text{mol}\,\text{kg}^{-1}$; e.g., Stramma et al., 2008a), while OMZs in the eastern tropical South Pacific and northern Indian Ocean are suboxic (oxygen concentrations below about 4.5- $10.0 \,\mu\text{mol}\,\text{kg}^{-1}$; e.g., Karstensen et al., 2008; Stramma et al., 2008a).
+Under hypoxic conditions key mobile macroorganisms, such as tuna and marlin, are stressed (Stramma et al., 2012), while in suboxic regions dramatically different ecosystems exist, and under extreme circumstances nitrate becomes involved in respiration (e.g., Kalvelage et al., 2013).
+A vertical expansion of the OMZ and a decrease in OMZ core oxygen concentrations are detected in the tropical Atlantic and Pacific oceans (Stramma et al., 2008a).
+Since the year 2009, record-low dissolved oxygen values with less than $40 \,\mu\text{mol}\,\text{kg}^{-1}$ were observed in the core of the ETNA OMZ (Stramma et al., 2009).
+If such a trend continues, the ETNA region might become suboxic in the future.

-11 The structure of the OMZ is a consequence of the balance between the supply of oxygen 12 through ventilation and circulation, oxygen production by photosynthesis and oxygen 13 consumption by remineralization of sinking organic matter.
-Brandt et al. (2015) summarize 14 the oxygen supply by energetic equatorial current bands as well as the present knowledge on 15 vertical and lateral mixing, advection and consumption within the OMZ.
-Oxygen variability 16 might be related to changes in the strength of latitudinally stacked zonal jets as derived by 17 Brandt et al. (2010) which result in changes in the advective pathways to the ETNA OMZ, 18 with likely the strongest impact in the upper 300-400 m of the water column (Hahn et al., 19 2014).
-The importance of the equatorial current system for the mean oxygen distribution is 20 also revealed by high-resolution model simulations showing the oxygen supply at the equator 21 in case of more realistic representation of the circulation compared to coarser resolution 22 models (Duteil et al. 2014).
+The structure of the OMZ is a consequence of the balance between the supply of oxygen through ventilation and circulation, oxygen production by photosynthesis and oxygen consumption by remineralization of sinking organic matter.
+Brandt et al. (2015) summarize the oxygen supply by energetic equatorial current bands as well as the present knowledge on vertical and lateral mixing, advection and consumption within the OMZ.
+Oxygen variability might be related to changes in the strength of latitudinally stacked zonal jets as derived by Brandt et al. (2010) that result in changes in the advective pathways to the ETNA OMZ, with likely the strongest impact in the upper 300-400 m of the water column (Hahn et al., 2014).
+The importance of the equatorial current system for the mean oxygen distribution is also revealed by high-resolution model simulations showing the oxygen supply at the Equator from a case with a more realistic representation of the circulation, as compared with coarser-resolution models (Duteil et al., 2014).

-23 In terms of water masses, the core of the North Atlantic OMZ is comprised of Atlantic Central Water and Antarctic Intermediate Water (AAIW) layers.
-The Central Water is 24 bounded by the isopycnals σ{θ} = 25.8 and 27.1 kg m-3 (Stramma et al., 2008b).
-Two types of 25 26 Central Water are found in the eastern tropical Atlantic Ocean.
-North of the Cape Verde 27 Islands North Atlantic Central Water (NACW) is found while south of the Cape Verde Islands 28 South Atlantic Central Water (SACW) dominates.
-There is an inclined boundary between NACW and SACW rising from south to north, i.e. SACW lying on top of NACW (Tomczak, 29 30 1984), hence near the Cape Verde Islands the lower OMZ is more influenced by NACW than 31 in the upper OMZ layers.
-Based on this Central Water distribution Peña-Izquierdo et al. 32 (2015) proposed different flow regimes for the upper and intermediate central water layer separated by the isopycnal σ{θ} = 26.8 kg m-3 at about 300 m depth.
-The AAIW signature is most prominent below the OMZ core and spreads northward near the African continent reaching as far north as 32.5°N (Machin and Pelegrí, 2009).
+In terms of water masses, the core of the North Atlantic OMZ is comprised of Atlantic Central Water and Antarctic Intermediate Water (AAIW) layers.
+The Central Water is bounded by the isopycnals $\sigma{\theta} = 25.8$ and $27.1 \, \text{kg m}^{-3}$ (Stramma et al., 2008b).
+Two types of Central Water are found in the eastern tropical Atlantic Ocean.
+North of the Cape Verde Islands, North Atlantic Central Water (NACW) is found, while south of the Cape Verde Islands, South Atlantic Central Water (SACW) dominates.
+There is an inclined boundary between NACW and SACW rising from south to north, i.e., SACW lying on top of NACW (Tomczak, 1984); hence, near the Cape Verde Islands the lower OMZ is more influenced by NACW than in the upper OMZ layers.
+Based on this Central Water distribution, Peña-Izquierdo et al. (2015) proposed different flow regimes for the upper and intermediate Central Water layer separated by the isopycnal $\sigma{\theta} = 26.8 \text{ kg m}^{-3}$ at about 300 m depth.
+The AAIW signature is most prominent below the OMZ core and spreads northward near the African continent, reaching as far north as 32.5° N (Machin and Pelegrí, 2009).